-I am completely convinced by the model of Christ that we do not have life together with those people but that we are only creating an illusion or an image of life together.
+I am completely convinced that within the model of Christ that we really do not have life together with those people but we are actually creating only an illusion or just an image of life together.

 Genuine life together can only be achieved in Christ - in the indiscriminate and unconditional love of Christ.
 Within that love there is no distance - no unfilled or hostile spaces between us.
 The Church cannot replicate this love beyond love through intellect, pity, or production - it can only be done in Christ.
-As followers (in Christ), we do not have the scriptural freedom to categorically place conditions on Christ's love for people, or to even sort through people by religion, race, socio-economics, or personality profiling.
-That is a gross misrepresentation of God's grace and indiscriminate love...
+As followers of Jesus, we do not have the biblical freedom to categorically place conditions on Christ's love for people, or to even sort through people by religion, race, socio-economics, or personality and spiritual profiling.
+That practice is a gross misrepresentation of God's grace and indiscriminate love...
 "Here there is no Greek or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all."

 What are we saying here?
-Well, of course nothing that hasn't already been said before - look again at the text written by the apostle Paul to the Colossians... verses 12-14 in particular.
-Patience, gentleness, kindness, compassion and humility are all virtues used to love others in some form or another; however if the forms of love we use with people even though they be virtuous allow us to categorize and to place conditions on whom and how we are love; then it is not God's love and Christ is not in it.
-When we allow ourselves to do this with people it becomes as we said, only a form of our own love and clearly not the fullness of Christ's love.
+Well, of course nothing that hasn't already been said before!
+Look again at the text written by the apostle Paul to the Colossians... verses 12-14 in particular.
+Patience, gentleness, kindness, compassion and humility are all virtues used to love others in some form or another; however if the forms of love we use with people even though they be virtuous allow us to categorize and to place conditions on whom and how we are to love; at that point it is not God's love, and Christ is not in it.
+When we allow ourselves the liberty to identify and marginalize people through any criteria but the love of Jesus it becomes as we said before, only a form of our own love and clearly not the fullness of His love.
 In this way we cannot experience or find true life together in Christ.